andyz2021/CS188-Projects-2024Winter/_posts/2024-01-01-team34-depth-estimation.md

 {: style="width: 800px; max-width: 100%;"}
 *Tables 5 and 6: Comparison between Depth Anything and other Methods on in-domain Datasets [[1]](https://arxiv.org/pdf/2401.10891v1.pdf)*

-Note: $$δ_<threshold>$$: percent of pixels where the ratio between predicted and actual disparity is less than threshold.
-AbsRel: average relative difference between actual and predicted disparity.
-RMSE: Square root of mean squared difference between actual and predicted disparity

 In the figure above, it shows how *Depth Anything* produces better results in-domain estimation compared to other novel depth estimations models with better scores in δ and absolute relative error as well as root mean squared error.